 Recipe inspired by the cracking technique from Cook’s Illustrated, as well as recipes from The New York Times and Food & Wine.

 NOTES: I wouldn’t substitute the butternut with any other type of squash.
 You want that sweet creaminess!
 Also, this recipe is written with WHOLE farro.
-I would not try it with other versions (pearled, semi-pearled) without significantly adjusting the amount of liquid.
+I would not try it with other versions (pearled, semi-pearled, quick-cooking etc) without significantly adjusting the amount of liquid.

 1 small butternut squash